Ferrari F1-90 (641/2) - Mexico GP - Mansell - Race Weathered

 We have created a special race weathered Limited Edition of five Ferrari F1-90 (641/2) models, precisely as the car was raced by Nigel Mansell at the 1990 Mexico Grand Prix.
-This unique edition of five 1:8 scale models has been meticulously hand-painted and detailed by our artisans in Bristol to show every detail of the race dirt that adorned the car after driving through the atrocious weather conditions.
+This unique edition of five 1:8 scale models has been meticulously hand-painted and detailed by our artisans in Bristol precisely show every detail of the race dirt that adorned the car as it crossed the finish line.
 Each model is accompanied by an archive quality Giclée print of the car mid-race, selected by the curator at Motorsport Images.

 The artistry applied to these five models underlines our commitment to creating beautiful hand-made pieces which fully capture both the spirit and precise appearance of iconic race cars.
 The base model was developed using data from a meticulous digital scan of the original car.
 The resulting prototype underwent strict scrutiny by Ferrari to ensure complete accuracy of the model.

 Considered one of the most beautiful Formula 1 cars of all time, the 641 (later renamed the F1-90) was Ferrari’s entry for the 1990 Formula 1 season.
 An evolution of the previous year’s 640 (F1-89), the 641 is officially a work of art: it is the only racing car to be part of the Museum of Modern Art in New York’s permanent collection.
 Driven by Nigel Mansell and newly signed reigning World Champion Alain Prost, the F1-90 came close to landing Ferrari their first Championship title for seven years and played a key role in the year’s bitter Prost/Ferrari-Senna/McLaren rivalry.